-The first day we walked down into the canyon to a village on the other side of the river at the bottom called San Juan de Chucho.
+On the first day, we walked down into the canyon to a village on the other side of the river at the bottom called San Juan de Chucho.
 The hike was amazing but the closer we got to the bottom, the more intense the heat got.

 We were up early on the last day to hike out of the canyon before it got too hot.
 It took about 2 hours and 40 minutes to hike out and was hard going.

-We grabbed the rest of our stuff then bussed back to Arequipa for another night before heading to Puno on Lake Titicaca.
-On the bus we saw a couple of guys, Austin and Bozo, that we had met in the Canyon and we ended up travelling together for the next week.
+We grabbed the rest of our stuff and then bussed back to Arequipa for another night before heading to Puno on Lake Titicaca.
+On the bus, we saw a couple of guys, Austin and Bozo, whom we had met in the canyon and we ended up travelling together for the next week.

 We got taken to a couple of different small islands and got lots of great photos as the contrasting colours and light quality was magical.
 A lot of people don’t enjoy the tours because they are touristy and they think that the islanders are being exploited.